Nikolai Demidenko and Evgeny Kissin play Chopin's Piano Concerto No. 1 & 2

 With Antoni Wit and the Warsaw Philharmonic Orchestra

 Thank you for your understanding.

 Nikolaï Demidenko and Evgeny Kissin perform Chopin's two Piano Concertos in celebration of the Polish composer's 200th birthday.

 Few composers have so greatly enriched the classical repertoire as Frédéric Chopin.
 Entire generations of pianists have studied and performed his sonatas, mazurkas, valses, nocturnes, polonaises, études, impromptus, scherzos, and préludes, discovering the composer's Romantic sensitivity and characteristic rubato.
 Chopin's two piano concertos testify to the influence of the London school—which, led by the likes of Clementi and Dussek, transformed the Classical models of the 18th century into the new musical language of Romanticism—on the young Polish pianist.

-In 2010, the entire musical world paid tribute to the great Polish composer and pianist.
-Yet, one of the highlights of this season was undeniably the gala concert given in Warsaw on the occasion of the 200th birthday of Frédéric Chopin.
-Two of the greatest pianists, Nikolai Demidenko and Evgeny Kissin performed respectively Chopin's Piano Concerto No. 1 in E Minor, Op.
-11 and Piano Concerto No. 2 in F Minor, Op.
-21 next to the Warsaw Philharmonic Orchestra under the baton of the Polish conductor Antoni Wit.
-The evening was a great success, and truly a gift for Chopin lovers all over the world.
+In 2010, the musical world paid homage to Frédéric Chopin.
+Among the many celebrations, one of the highlights was a gala given in Warsaw on the French-Polish composer and pianist's 200th birthday.
+As part of the occasion, the two great pianists Nikolaï Demidenko and Evgeny Kissin performed respectively Chopin's Piano Concerto No. 1 in E minor, Op.
+11, and Piano Concerto No. 2 in F minor, Op.
+21, side by side with the Warsaw Philharmonic Orchestra under the direction of Antoni Wit.
+An unforgettable evening for all those in love with Chopin's music!